Brooklyn Immersionists: Beyond postmodern alienation

-In a similar fashion, by drawing local Williamsburg personalities and settings into his weekly comic strip, Medea's Weekend, Tony Millionaire cast the neighborhood in a warm, hallucinatory light.
-In her own form of neighborhood immersion, the namesake for the strip, Medea De Vyse often appeared in drag while covering warehouse parties, street theater and local council meetings alike.
-By appearing in the same black dress in both the real and cartoon version of Williamsburg, she and Millionaire immersed Williamsburg’s community in a charged, liminal space between the two.
-By humorously modeling local public engagement they encouraged more of it.With numerous interpenetrating art forms, protest actions and journalistic reflections occurring in the same neighborhood, an intensely layered form of neighborhood enchantment became the Immersionists' collective creation, and their neighbors were often drawn into the spell.
-As one resident, Tawana McNeil is quoted saying in Jonathan Fineberg’s exhibition catalogue for Out of Town: the Williamsburg Paradigm: "There's too much shooting, too much drugs.
-But I like the jams, the block parties."

 Submodern immersion

 According to the music historian, Cisco Bradley, one of the first references to an immersive aesthetic in the community's literature appeared in Fisher’s manifesto, You Sub Mod, which is signed by the artist's production nom de plume, Nerve Circle.
 In The Williamsburg Avant-Garde, Bradley notes that the 1988 manifesto celebrated a “submodern” orientation hovering below established belief systems.
 Where Guy de Bord's Society of the Spectacle and Warhol's postmodern culture of surfaces seemed to lead to a state of paralysis, You Sub Mod suggests "integrating into the endless unfolding of spectacles" and burrowing, in effect, into whatever undefinable reality one might encounter:"You are the SUB MODERN.
 You live in a million tribes and burrows, beneath the illusion we call the real world.
 While the Party passes over your heads you see its abject nakedness.
 You never believed in modernism and you aren't fooled by its vain reflection, postmodernism...
 Without proclamation you have integrated yourself into the endless unfolding of spectacles.
 You found that to immerse yourself was the thing, sensing that objectivity was only another dream."